Learn a new skill. Advance your career.

 Participants will need a stable internet connection, a computer with administrative access (you need to be able to download), and a smart phone.
 Actual reporting work will be done between classes, and participants should expect to work on assignments when outside of class.

 This course is $500 USD.
 Alumni of the Journalism School receive a 10% discount ($50) while current students, faculty and officers of other Columbia University schools receive a 5% discount ($25).
-Contact Professional Programs Director Kate Kennedy, [email protected], with any questions.
+For questions, please contact Professional Programs Director Kate Kennedy.

 Latin America Investigative Reporting Course is conducted in Spanish over two weeks in either Santiago, Chile or Cartagena, Colombia.
 It is designed for journalists from throughout Iberoamerica who work in any news media platform.
 This course has been postponed until further notice, and as of now, no applications are being accepted.